openshift/enhancements/enhancements/update/dont-require-registry-during-reboot-and-upgrade.md

 cluster.
 This blocks upgrades and should be avoided.

 Most of these OCP components have been changed in the past to avoid this use of the `Always` pull policy.
 Recently the OVN pre-puller has also been changed (see this [bug](https://issues.redhat.com/browse/OCPBUGS-13219) for details).
-To prevent bugs like this happening in the future and make the boots and upgrades less fragile we should have a test that gates the OpenShift release and that verifies that boots and upgrades can be performed without a registry server.
+To prevent bugs like this happening in the future and make the reboots of nodes and upgrades less fragile we should have a test that gates the OpenShift release and that verifies that reboots of nodes and upgrades can be performed without a registry server.
 One way to ensure this is to run in CI an admission hook that rejects/warns about any spec that uses the `Always` pull policy.

 #### Don't try to contact the image registry server explicitly